PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Setting up a Stat tree**: Allows the user to set up his Stats Tree and decide the involved stats.
   - Default stats: Classic stats used in class RPG games:
     - Attack, Defense, Speed, and HP are mandatory stats.
     - Other have been set up but their use are optional: SP and Critical.
-    - If those secondary stats are ignored, they are the same for everyone.
+If those secondary stats are ignored, they are the same for everyone.
   - Damage Calculator selection: Allow to select the damage calculator which will be applied to the Stats trees.
     - The damage calculator database can be found in the Stats Trees set up page.
   - Template selection: Permits the user to connect a Stats Tree with a battle system to test it.
-    - We choose an exising Battle System which will use the Stats Tree when tested.
+    - We choose an existing Battle System which will use the Stats Tree when tested.
     - We can connect the same Stats Tree to several Battle Systems, but we cannot connect a single template to several Stats Trees.

 - **Damage Calculator**: Allows the user to set up his own damage calculator and decide about the formula.